 A country well known for its high mountain plateaus, abundant natural lakes and steep valleys and fjords, Norway’s topography lends itself perfectly to hydropower development.
-Indeed, hydro provided the basis for the nation’s industrialisation in the late 19th century, and remains the backbone of its power system.
+Hydropower provided the basis for the nation’s industrialisation in the late 19th century, and remains the backbone of its power system.

-Despite hosting a mature and established hydropower sector, Norway plans to continue to develop its hydropower resources in the near future.
 The current average age of hydropower and dam infrastructure in the country is around 46 years; this is triggering refurbishments and upgrades through the country, as well as environmental improvements.
-The terms of operation in about 430 hydropower licences may be revised before 2022, increasing the standards for environmental impacts.

-As a result of climate change, the country is currently experiencing an increase in average inflow feeding its river systems, adding a further incentive for extension projects.
+As a result of climate change, the country is experiencing an increase in average inflow feeding its river systems, adding a further incentive for extension projects.
 Some of these projects can involve including new catchment areas or increasing the size of the reservoirs and turbines to accommodate increased inflow.
-One such modernisation and extension project is the Nedre Rossaga station, which was completed in 2016.
-In addition to modernising the existing turbines, a new power station with an additional turbine unit was installed, increasing total installed capacity from 250 MW to 300 MW.
-This is part of Statkraft’s USD 1.95 billion investment for upgrades of its domestic hydropower assets.

 The introduction of renewable energy certificates in 2003, and the merging in 2012 of the Norwegian and Swedish certificate markets, has resulted in a boom of smaller-scale (in this case 10 MW or less) hydropower projects throughout Norway.
 Investors were able to quickly identify opportunities after the Norwegian Water Resource and Energy Directorate published country-wide mapping for potential sites in 2004.
 Over 350 small- scale hydropower projects have been commissioned since 2003, and the number is expected to grow up until 2020, when the certificate scheme ends.

 This extent of interconnectors provides ample export opportunities for Norwegian hydropower.
-In 2016, taking advantage of record-breaking hydropower production, Norway’s net power exports reached 16.5 TWh, roughly 10 per cent of total domestic production.
-In addition, Norway and the UK recently announced plans to build the world’s longest submarine high-voltage cable for the export of Norwegian hydropower to the United Kingdom, and there are plans to export Norwegian hydropower to Germany as well.
+Norway and the UK are building the world’s longest submarine high-voltage cable for the export of Norwegian hydropower to the United Kingdom, and there are plans to export Norwegian hydropower to Germany as well.

-This country profile is featured in the 2017 Hydropower Status Report.
-You can download the full report here.
+Read the country profile featured in the 2017 Hydropower Status Report.